What does this measure?

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicators for the Community: Voter Participation topic are:

 This indicator measures the percentage of participatory voters compared to total elligible voters in Erie County for latest election.
-The trend for Voter Particpation is down and worse from 2016 to 2017, with a reported decrease of -30.9% within the County.
-This can be explained from the election cycle, with 2017 being a municipal election year following the 2016 presidential election.
-Municipal elections have a significantly lower turnout than Presidential or General.
+The trend for Voter Particpation is up and better from 2017 to 2018, with a reported increase of +53.0% within the County.
+This can be explained from the election cycle, with 2018 being a generalelection year following the 2017 municipal election, however 2018's general election participation rate was 40.3% higher than the last general election in 2015, represting a difference of 29,207 voters.

 How does Erie compare to its Peers?